zanminkian/git-validator/README.md

 ## Feature

+- All in one.
+Just install **ONE** npm package.
 - Easy to use.
-Just install it.
-It will lint your staged code and committed message automatically before git commit.
+Only 2 step: setup scripts and then install.
 - Zero Configs.
 Reasonable default settings for enterprise app.

 ## Usage